 - Facilities – many sites offer a gym, which encourages exercise to improve fitness levels and mental health.
 The larger sites may also have bowling greens, swimming pools, and driving ranges for golf lovers.
 Additionally, you will find a canteen where all of your meals are cooked for you.
 This is where you’ll enjoy breakfast, lunch, and dinner, and at any time of day.
 Many (if not most) sites provide pay TV, as well as an internet connection and landline.
-You can entertain yourself, and keep in touch with home.
+You can entertain yourself, and keep in touch with home as you participate in the mining lifestyle.

 - Cleaning – you will be accommodated in a donga, which will be cleaned at least twice a week by the cleaning service staff.
 So, you don’t need to worry about cooking or cleaning once you finish your gruelling shift.
 You can kick back and relax.